jesserockz/ha-leafspy/README.md

 Platform | Description
 -- | --
 `device_tracker` | Track a Nissan Leaf using the Leaf Spy app.
 `sensor` | All data about the vehicle sent from Leaf Spy is displayed as independent sensors.
+They won't appear in Home Assistant until data is received.

 ![leafspy][leafspyimg]